wandersick/aerozoom/Readme.txt

      [ Compatibility ]

-  1. Windows Media Center users may face an issue where the cursor is missing in full screen.
+  1. Windows Media Center users may have an issue where the cursor is missing in full screen.
 It is a Windows bug between WMC and Magnifier.
-You may work around it by clicking the Kill button on panel or use this hotkey to kill magnifier: Win+Shift+K, or re-define the middle button action.
+You may work around it by clicking the Kill button on panel or use this hotkey to kill magnifier: Win+Shift+K, or re-define the middle button action as 'Kill'.
 To do that, go to 'Tool > Preferences > Custom Hotkeys > Holding Middle' and set its action to 'Kill'.

+  2. WizMouse is only semi-compatible with AutoHotkey--the language AeroZoom is based on.
+From a WizMouse doc: "Some users reported that rehooking may cause issues with AutoHotkey so now it can be disabled.
+Note that AutoHotkey (Add: AeroZoom) must be started AFTER WizMouse for them to work together correctly."

+     Tip: Clicking on any of the Ctrl/Shift/Alt/Left/Right/Middle/ F/B radio buttons on the AeroZoom Panel restarts AeroZoom.

-  2. WizMouse is incompatible with AeroZoom.
-If you use AeroZoom with WizMouse, go to WizMouse's Settings and check 'Left click tray icon to enable/disable', so that left-clicking WizMouse's tray icon easily disables WizMouse and enables AeroZoom, or vice versa.
+     If the above doesn't help and you must use AeroZoom with WizMouse, the only way is go to WizMouse's Settings and check 'Left click tray icon to enable/disable', so that left- clicking WizMouse's tray icon quickly disables WizMouse and enables AeroZoom, or vice versa.

   3. Multi-monitor configurations should work okay with AeroZoom.
      In rare cases where AeroZoom Panel does not show up near the cursor, adjust offset of panel manually in 'Tool > Preferences